mcrosson/accessible.tips/content/faq/contributing.md

 Please note: we *require* contributors include `alt-text` on all images if not using the `figure` short code.

+{{< end_section >}}

+## Related Pages and Anecdotes
 {{< back_to_top >}}

+We encourage contributors to include `Related Pages` and `Related Anecdotes` sections to cross link information on the site.

+However, we know this may not be possible and will accept pages lacking these sections.

+These sections should be simple bulleted lists with links to related content.